-Auld Lang Syne, Tam o' Shanter, Ae Fond Kiss, My Love is Like a Red Red Rose, Scots Wha Hae, A Man's a Man for A' That the list goes on and on.
+Auld Lang Syne, Tam o' Shanter, Ae Fond Kiss, Red, Red Rose, Scots Wha Hae, A Man's a Man for A' That the list goes on and on.

 But who was this man who died young and in poverty in a small provincial town, who was almost instantly mourned by an entire nation and who is still revered over 250 years after his birth?

 Burns was born on a wild and windy night in Alloway on the Ayrshire coast of Scotland, in the family house his father, William, had built with his own hands.
 Robert was the eldest of seven children.
 Burns' Cottage, now a museum, still stands today, although no longer set in rolling fields, but in the new affluent suburbs of the town of Ayr.

 Robert's parents were small tenant farmers.
 William and his wife, Agnes, struggled to make a living on poor soil.
 But despite their hardships they were keen to educate their offspring, so in 1765 Robert and his brother, Gilbert, were sent to a school two miles away at Alloway Mill.
 William then clubbed together with three local families to share a private tutor, a young man called John Murdoch, who taught Robert English grammar.
 He also made the children sing Psalms but, ironically, for someone who went on to pen some of the most well known songs ever written, Robert's voice was, according to Murdoch, "untuneable".
 When Murdoch took up a post at Ayr Academy in 1772, Burns' father tutored the boys at home, although they continued taking lessons at various other schools nearby.